gitsobek/infi-validator/README.md

 - query

 In order to check if the validator detected an invalid value, use the `hasErrors()` method.
-Based on the flag returned by this function, you can perform further operations like throwing an error or sending a response back to the client with automatically generated code and message from template generator.
+Based on the flag returned by this function, you can perform further operations like throwing an error or sending a response back to the client with automatically generated code and message from the template generator.

 > Method `getFirstError()` returns error details containing code and message that were collected at the time of encountering the first incorrect value.
 You can also use `getErrors()` method to get all errors that were thrown during the validation check.